coleifer/peewee/docs/peewee/sqlite_ext.rst

     :param bool regexp_function: Make the REGEXP function available.
     :param bool json_contains: Make json_containts() function available.

-    Extends :py:class:`SqliteDatabase` and inherits methods for declaring user-defined functions, pragmas, etc.
+    Extends :class:`SqliteDatabase` and inherits methods for declaring user-defined functions, pragmas, etc.

     .. attention::
-        In past versions :py:class:`SqliteExtDatabase` contained additional
+        In past versions :class:`SqliteExtDatabase` contained additional
-        functionality, but practically all of that functionality has been moved into the standard :py:class:`SqliteDatabase`.
+        functionality, but practically all of that functionality has been moved into the standard :class:`SqliteDatabase`.
 The only functionality that remains specific solely to ``SqliteExtDatabase`` is:

         * accepts ``__init__`` arguments to register full-text search ranking